You are now in the main content area

 Podcast: Borders and Belonging

-Season 2 of award-winning podcast launches October 24, 2023
+Season 3 of the award-winning podcast launches October 22, 2024

 Migration is a complex phenomenon – for individuals, it is a personal journey that can result in struggle or triumph depending on life circumstances; and for countries, it can be an economic driver, a source of social tension or even conflict.

 Host Maggie Perzyna, a researcher with the Canada Excellence Research Chair in Migration and Integration program at Toronto Metropolitan University, explores the complexity of migration.
-In Season 1 of BORDERS & BELONGING, Maggie debunks some of the biggest myths about migration.
+In Season 1 of Borders & Belonging, Maggie debunks some of the biggest myths about migration.
 We’re proud to say the work received a 2023 Silver Signal Award.

 Silver Signal Awards logo

-Season 2 of Borders & Belonging is presented by the Canada Excellence Research Chair in Migration & Integration at Toronto Metropolitan University.
+Season 3 of Borders & Belonging is presented by the Canada Excellence Research Chair in Migration & Integration at Toronto Metropolitan University.
 The podcast was produced by LEAD Podcasting, Toronto, Ontario.

 Show notes and transcripts